Last updated on March 17th, 2023 at 07:15 am

 There you go.
 That’s how to create your own writing plan, or as I call it, a syllabus.
 I hope this is helpful.
 This plan can be modified based on whatever you want.
 You can even use it to generate short stories or a movie script.
 What are your writing goals?
 Comment below, and let me know!

 Do you want to save yourself some work by getting my syllabus outline?
-It’s in my resource library which you can get access to by signing up for my email newsletter!
+It’s in my resource library, which you can access by signing up for my email list!